HamedMP/DemoGameCpp/README.md

-#STD: Spaceship Tower Defense.
+# STD: Spaceship Tower Defense EIT Edition

 STD is a version in the space of the famous game Tower Defense.<br>
 There is a grid in which you can put spaceships to defense your land.
 Waves of asteroids come to attack you, so you need to install a big defense in order to keep the game going.

-##How it works
+## How it works
-Each spaceship automatically shots from the left to right, but in case a well-known number of asteroids are on the same line behind the spaceship, this starts to shot from right to the left.
+Each spaceship automatically shots from the left to right, but in case a increasing number of asteroids are on the same line in front of the spaceships.
+The asteroids move ramdonly in the vertical axis but constantly in the horizontal axis.

+## How to prepare a good defense
 There are three types of spaceships:
-* _SNOW_ : very cheap white spaceship, very fast moving and shooting, but very weak
+* _SNOW_ :  cheap white spaceship, fast moving and shooting, but very weak
-* _GRASS_ : green spaceship with a cost, speed, and frequency of shooting in the average.
-Stronger than _SNOW_ spaceship
+* _GRASS_ : green spaceship with a cost, speed, and frequency enhanced compared to white spaceship(_SNOW_)
-* _BLOOD_: very expensive red spaceship, very slow moving and shooting but very hard to destroy.
-Very useful near the border of grid to create a defensive "wall"
+* _BLOOD_:  expensive red spaceship, very slow moving and shooting but very hard to destroy.

-Each time a spaceship is hit by an asteroid, if it is not a _SNOW_ spaceship, it is turned in a lower type of spaceship, otherwise it is destroyed.
-For example a _BLOOD_ spaceship can become a _GRASS_ spaceship.
+Each time a spaceship is hit by an asteroid, the spaceship loses a level and if it is a _SNOW_ spaceship it gets destroided with the asteroid.

+For example a _BLOOD_ spaceship can degraded to a _GRASS_ spaceship.

+## Rules and Puntuation
 You can add only one spaceship per cell, if you can pay a well-known value with your score.